shah314/clique2/README.md

 <div align="center"><img src="https://github.com/shah314/clique/raw/master/clique.jpg" align="center" border="0"></div><br>

-A simple random search algorithm for the maximum clique problem.
+A simple random search algorithm for the maximum clique problem in Java.
 A clique of a graph is a set of vertices in which each pair in the set have an edge between them i.e. it is a complete subgraph.
 A clique of maximum  size is called the maximum clique.
-Finding the maximum clique of a graph is an NP-complete problem, and it it not possible to approximate the problem within a constant factor of the optimal.
+Finding the maximum clique of a graph is an NP-hard problem, and it it not possible to approximate the problem within a constant factor of the optimum.
+The code uses an adjacency list format for the graph; so it does not require a lot of memory, and is quite fast for moderately large graphs.
+It finds reasonably good solutions for most graphs in the DIMACS benchmarks.

 This algorithm performs the following steps: